Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Green currents of Garcia-Sankaran

 \begin{proof} Except for the final claim, this is Theorem 2.16 of \cite{GS}, modified as per Remark \ref{rem:star switch}.
-For those authors $X$ is a particular hermitian symmetric domain, but the same argument works in our more general context.
+For those authors $X$ is a particular hermitian symmetric domain, but the same argument works on any complex manifold.